• Skip to main content

 • Lean chicken breast stays juicy and tender with this method

-• No soup needed—just real, everyday ingredients
+• No condensed canned soup needed—just real, everyday ingredients

 • Make it cheesy or skip the cheese entirely